krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **kdc_listen**
     (Whitespace- or comma-separated list.)
 Specifies the UDP listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
-    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+    Each entry may be an interface address, a port number, an address and port number separated by a colon, or a UNIX domain socket pathname.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
 If no port is specified, the standard port (88) is used.
     To disable listening on UDP, set this relation to the empty string with ``kdc_listen = ""``.
 If the KDC daemon fails to bind to any of the specified addresses, it will fail to start.
 The default is to bind to the wildcard address on the standard port.
 New in release 1.15.

 **kdc_ports**
     (Whitespace- or comma-separated list, deprecated.)
 Prior to